sparsh0204/twitter-search-api/README.rst

 ### Setup

-First make a virtaul environment by using the command
+First clone the reprositery and nevigete inside the directory using ```cd <Directory-name>```make a virtuall environment by using the command
 ```
  $ virtualenv -p /usr/bin/python3 venv
 ```